shreyamaurya029/_seedling_react/README.md

 1. Clone the repository: `git clone https://github.com/your-username/seedling.git`
 2. Navigate to the project directory: `cd seedling`
 3. Install the dependencies: `npm install`
-4. Configure the environment variables (if necessary): Create a `.env` file and provide the required environment variables such as API keys or database credentials.
 5. Build the project: `npm run build`

 ## Usage